This post contains affiliate links.

 Three main areas will that will cause you to fail are:

 - Eco-anxiety (self-imposed stress)

 - Lack of fun ( change can be hard if you let it be)

 This is because it is all self-generated and kept alive by you and your emotions.
 Therefore to be successful, we need to reduce the problem of stress.

 Conveniently it’s the topic of reducing stress which leads me very nicely to my first point…

 You Can’t Change Everything All At Once

 But always remember that no matter how strong the desire is, you simply can’t change everything all at once.

 It is so crucial to realize this one point, and I can’t stress it enough.
 It’s your journey, no one else’s!

-Along this journey of living sustainably, you will make mistakes, take wrong turns, make questionable decisions, but it’s OK.
+Along this journey of living sustainably, you will make mistakes, take wrong turns, and make questionable decisions, but it’s OK.
 Every mistake that you make will teach you something.

 It’s always OK to make mistakes.

 If you think about it, we want to be on this journey for the rest of our lives.
 If we try to change everything all at once, it will be unrealistic, unsustainable, and unachievable.

 When I started going Low waste, plastic-free, healthy eating, etc., we simply didn’t have the infrastructure near me.